thebastedo/SetsBoard/Readme.md

 ### Install Node.js on the Raspberry Pi
 (Referenced by http://joshondesign.com/2013/10/23/noderpi)

-It's generally recommended to get the latest version of raspbian on your raspberri pi.
+It's generally recommended to get the latest version of raspbian on your raspberry pi.
 Do the following:
 ```
 $ sudo apt-get upgrade;
 $ sudo apt-get update